(Turdus migratorius). Patient Number 23-383.

 American robins are widely distributed across North America; they are commonly spotted as far north as Alaska and as far south as central Mexico.
 Northern populations will migrate south to escape the harshest winter weather, while other populations living further south are year-round residents.
 In Canada, the return of the robin to its northern habitats is regarded as one of the first signs of spring.

-The patient pictured above was found orphaned in SE Calgary.
+The patient pictured above was found orphaned in Airdrie.
+They were initially suspected to have a wing injury, but upon examination, it was revealed that they are a healthy fledgling.
 We receive nestling and fledgling Robins for various different reasons, the most common being; a suspected orphan, domestic animal attacks, and injury, or ailments due to collisions.
-All patients will receive rehabilitative care at our wildlife hospital until they are old enough to be placed in an outdoor enclosure.
+All patients receive rehabilitative care at our wildlife hospital until they are old enough to be placed in an outdoor enclosure.
 Together they will learn how to forage for food and perfect their flying skills.
-One warm fall morning they will be released, and all will be able to migrate together.
+Thank you for supporting their care!